MDLlife/blog/content/en/2018-07-27-talkinanelevatorday.md

 According to statistics, elevators are the safest means of transportation and 20 times safer than escalators.

-f you are afraid of elevators, you can breathe in peace now because every elevator is supported by multiple cables with each being able to safely carry the entire elevator along with its passengers.
+If you are afraid of elevators, you can breathe in peace now because every elevator is supported by multiple cables with each being able to safely carry the entire elevator along with its passengers.

 In fact, the close-door button doesn’t make the door close faster as it has been obsolete since the passage of the Americans With Disabilities Act in 1990.